ory/meta/tmp/faq.md

 This is not a finished FAQ section, its a work in progress, it will be merged into /docs when ready.

+## Kratos

+#### Is it possible to use multiple different databases?
+>We want to seperate our customers and employees, so we store them in different databases.
+>But we would like to have them use the same login dialog for our portal.
+>Is that usecase supported by Kratos?

+You can deploy kratos two times, and use the same login/registration endpoints if you like.
+You may need to tell you login/registration ui which kratos it is supposed to talk to.
+The instances are cheap to deploy and the databases are completely isolated from each other.
+For example you can have something like `/login/customer` and `login/employee` So fetch('http://my-cluster-${id}/...) (please use fixed values in production!)

 ## Hydra

 #### Is it possible to disable/enable certain flows in Hydra?